el634dev/movie-tracker/README.md

 ```

 Create a virtual enivornment then activate inside of the project directory(folder)
-> Note this helps create a seperate enivornment from the global enivornment
+> Note this helps create a seperate environment from the global enviornment
 ```bash
   python3 -m venv venv
   source venv/bin/activate